codacy/docs/docs/organizations/managing-security-and-risk.md

 The Security and Risk Management dashboard provides a general overview of security items, based on their status.

-To access the dashboard, select an organization from the top navigation bar and select **Security and risk** on the left navigation sidebar.
+To access the dashboard, select an organization from the top navigation bar and select **Security and Risk** on the left navigation sidebar.

 The dashboard includes five areas: